DBA tutorial: Compute sources in deep cerebral structures

 The first step consists in creating the surface file that includes the cortex and the deep structures that we want to include in the model.
 Here, in the default anatomy:

-Double-click on "aseg atlas_15000V" (contains the subcortical structures from the FreeSurfer altas).
+Double-click on "aseg atlas_15018V" (contains the subcortical structures from the FreeSurfer altas).
+Don't worry if the final number of vertices is slightly different than the one specified.

 Select the amygdala, the thalamus and the hippocampus, and create a subatlas.